-- 1. Write down the balanced equation of liquid water splitting reaction using a stoichiometric coefficient of 1 for water. - 2.
-Using only the provided thermodynamic data, justify numerically whether this reaction is thermodynamically favorable at 298 K.
+- 1. Write down the balanced equation for the liquid water splitting reaction by using a stoichiometric coefficient of 1 for water. - 2.
+Use only the provided thermodynamic data, to justify numerically whether this reaction is thermodynamically favourable at 298 K.

 Calculations:

-Reaction thermodynamically favor able?
+Is the reaction thermodynamically favourable?

 □ Yes □ No

-Reaction thermodynamically favor □ No

-Water splitting can be performed electrochemically using two electrodes in an acidic water bath, connected by a generator (Fig. 1).
+Water splitting can be performed electrochemically by using two electrodes in an acidic water bath, connected by a generator (Fig. 1).
 Gas bubbles are formed at both electrodes.